vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 | cut -f 4 | sort | uniq > sample_marked_regions.txt
 ```

 For broad peaks, the peaks file generated by macs2 will end with  `.broadPeak` rather than `.narrowPeak`.
 Or alternatively any `.bed` file describing the coordinates of peaks may be used.
-This script parses the output in order to give a list of every unique region of interest marked by at least one peak.
+The output is then parsed in order to obain a list of every unique region of interest marked by at least one peak.

 For further purposes, both the annotation of the separate replicate peaks and of the merged peaks are of interest.

-Since the set of marked regions may be different for different maps, for further procedures comparing several maps, such as [metaplots](#metaplots) or the [differential analysis](#diff), we will need to prepare a set of all regions marked for any map.
+Since the set of marked regions may be different for different maps, for further procedures comparing several samples, such as [metaplots](#metaplots) or the [differential analysis](#diff), we will need to prepare a set of all regions marked for any map.

 ```shell
 cat sample*_marked_regions.txt | sort | uniq > all_marked_regions.txt